Importing BPMN Processes

 Element Mapping

-Here's how BPMN elements map to MeetLoyd workflow nodes:
+Here is how BPMN elements map to MeetLoyd workflow nodes:

 | BPMN Element | MeetLoyd Node | What Happens |